 Dogs make wonderful companions for hiking and camping trips, but there are a few guidelines to keep in mind to ensure their safety.

-Make sure your dog can be identified if he is lost.
-It's always a good idea to microchip your pets, but it's essential for being in the backwoods.
-Beyond this, make sure he is wearing a secure collar with your phone number etched deeply on it.
-I recommend using a slip leash instead of one that hooks onto the collar so your dog can't pull himself free of the collar, itself.
+It’s always a good idea to microchip your pets, but it’s essential for being in the backwoods.
+Beyond this, make sure she is wearing a secure collar with your phone number etched deeply on it.
+I recommend using a slip leash instead of one that hooks onto the collar so your dog can’t pull himself free of the collar, itself.
+Even better?
+A harness!

 Practice with her on local bike paths and trails first, and carry a few treats with you in your pocket to entice her to remember good behavior.

-A well-socialized dog is a happy camper.
-When your pup is used to meeting other dogs and people, he'll be less distracted and more obedient.
-In addition, it'll ensure more peace of mind for you when you encounter someone who pets him without asking or who walks his dog off a leash.
+When your pup is used to meeting other dogs and people, she’ll be less distracted and more obedient.
+In addition, it’ll ensure more peace of mind for you when you encounter someone who pets her without asking or who walks his dog off a leash.

 Dogs can carry a portion of their own food and other items in special backpacks fitted to their bodies.
 Don’t worry about tiring your pup out so long as you keep the weight reasonable; she will feel more of a sense of purpose and be lest prone to distraction if she’s given her own pack.
 Make sure your dog has ample food and water on hand.